Norway Safe Houses - Fiji

 In 2021 it was estimated that 30 percent of adult Fijians live on less than NOK 24 a day.

-All the inhabitants
+Most of the inhabitants

-FijiStiftelsen is a small, non-profit foundation.
+The FijiStiftelsen is a small, non-profit foundation.
 They are also non-bureaucratic as well as politically and religiously independent.
 Their focus lies within children, education and help for self-help – because it is the locals who best know their own reality.
 This means that the people are able to continue the projects on their own without being dependent on FijiStiftelsen.